 Weight loss: If you are on a diet, you can still enjoy a savory meal with zucchinis.
 This means that you can feel full without putting on weight.
 If you are still not convinced, a cup of sliced zucchini has only about 19 calories!

-You can juice zucchini as you would zucchini, it is very refreshing to drink it on a hot summer day.
+You can juice zucchini as you would cucumber, it is very refreshing to drink on a hot day.
 They are quite versatile and can be used in many ways in cooking.

 Enjoy it raw by shredding or slicing it and eat as a salad (hot or cold), or make zucchini spaghetti.
 You can also grill, bake or have them in stews.